|Best upright||Midea MRU07M2AWW Upright Freezer||SEE IT||

 At just around $200, the Arctic King freezer is a surprisingly big model at such a low price point (its 5 cubic feet of space is just a nudge above a “compact” or “mini”).
 It weighs just about 60 pounds and while it doesn’t have a lot of bells and whistles, it’s not a bad choice if you’re not looking to spend a lot.

-Is a chest freezer worth it?
+Q: Is a chest freezer worth it?

-It’s hard to make a blanket statement for everyone, but generally the answer is yes, a chest freezer is worth it.
+It’s hard to make a blanket statement for everyone, but generally, the answer is yes, a chest freezer is worth it.
 By limiting food waste, reducing the need to go back and forth to the grocery store, and allowing for better (and longer-term) food planning, chest freezers make themselves pretty invaluable (and eventually pay for themselves in money saved).

-How long does a freezer chest last?
+Q: How long does a chest freezer last?

 Along with gas and electric ranges, freezers tend to be the longest-lasting kitchen appliances—they typically last anywhere from 12 to 20 years.

-Are chest freezers dangerous?
+Q: Are chest freezers dangerous?